ylab-hi/ScanNeo2/README.md

 ### Running the Workflow

     To run the workflow, use the following command:

 ```bash
 cd /path/to/your/working/directory/
 snakemake --cores all --use-conda
 ```

+    As mentioned above, when exitron detection is activated the singularity option `--use-singularity` has to be used as well.
+    E.g.,

+    ```bash
+    snakemake --cores all --use-conda --use-singularity
+    ```

+    In addition, custom configfiles can be configured using `--configfile <path/to/configfile>`.
+If this is not specified ScanNeo2 uses the default configfile located at `.config/confog.yml`.

 For more detailed instructions and explanations on how to use ScanNeo2, please consult the [wiki](https://github.com/ylab-hi/ScanNeo2/wiki).